ZoinerTejada/hdinsight-docs/hdinsight-hadoop-create-linux-clusters-adf.md

 },
 ```

-In Azure Data Factory, output dataset availability drives the pipeline.
-In this example, the slice is produced monthly on the last day of month (EndOfInterval).
+In Azure Data Factory, the output dataset availability drives the pipeline.
+In this example, the slice is produced monthly on the last day of month (`EndOfInterval`).
 For more information, see [Data Factory Scheduling and Execution](../data-factory/data-factory-scheduling-and-execution.md).

 #### Data pipeline
-You define a pipeline that transforms data by running Hive script on an on-demand Azure HDInsight cluster.
+You define a pipeline that transforms data by running a Hive script on an on-demand Azure HDInsight cluster.
 See [Pipeline JSON](../data-factory/data-factory-create-pipelines.md#pipeline-json) for descriptions of JSON elements used to define a pipeline in this example.

 ```json
 {